Research, Partners and Publications

 Management of offline and online retail corporations is becoming increasingly complex as a result of the forthcoming digitalization and related vertical, horizontal and international interdependency.
 This development is reflected in our research program in multiple ways.

+Today, hardly any industries are not operating internationally or at least affected by economic globalization in the form of foreign competitors in domestic markets.
+We take on these developments, both industry- and topic-oriented.
 The focus is on the internationalization of offline and online retailers, which poses new challenges for retailers and consumer goods manufacturers, both in the now more competitive home markets and in their activities in new sales markets.
-Here we look at internationalization strategies, market entry strategies, market development, timing or expansion rhythms of retailers’ foreign activities.
-Mostly, we focus on success drivers of retailers (at a corporate or foreign market level), as well as on the customers' perspective in foreign markets.
-According to this research field, the Chair presented some of the first quantitative studies in various contexts, so one study on "Cross-classified Multi-Level Modelling".
+Here we look at internationalization strategies, market entry strategies, market development, timing or expansion rhythms of offline and e-commerce retailers’ foreign activities.
+Mostly, we focus on success drivers of companies (at a corporate or foreign market level), as well as on the customers' perspective in foreign markets.
+Methodologically, this is analyzed in quantitative studies in so-called "Cross-classified Multi-Level Modelling".